Orange-OpenSource/metamorphosed/README.md

 	amrfile.txt
 ```

-if necessary, adapt a copy of `constraints.yml` to your needs.
+If necessary, adapt a copy of `constraints.yml` to your needs.

 # Editing

 Start the server with an AMR file.
-The file must have the same format as the official AMR distribution
+The file must have the same format as the official AMR distribution, e.g.:

 ```
 # ::id a sentence id